×

 What residency documents or visas did I need if I will be in Portimao for a while?

 "If you are planning to stay in Portimao for an extended period, you will need to secure the appropriate visa and residency documents.
 The type of visa you need depends on your purpose of stay and your nationality.
 If you are a citizen of a non-European Union country and plan to stay for less than 90 days, you may need a Schengen Visa.
 This allows you to travel freely within the Schengen Area, which includes Portugal.
 If you plan to stay for more than 90 days, you will need to apply for a long-term visa, such as a work visa, student visa, or a temporary stay visa.
 Once you arrive in Portugal, you must apply for a residence permit from the Portuguese Immigration and Borders Service (SEF).
 This should be done within three months of your arrival.
 You will also need to register with the local city council and obtain a tax number from the local tax office.
-Please note that visa requirements can change, so it's important to check with the Portuguese Embassy or Consulate in your home country before you travel," explained one expat living in Portimao, Portugal.
+Please note that visa requirements can change, so it's important to check with the Portuguese Embassy or Consulate in your home country before you travel," said one person in Portimao.

 What cultural blunders should I try to avoid making in Portimao?